Many of your questions regarding coronavirus and boating are answered on this page.

 |Support for boaters needing extra help||Contacting the Trust|

-In line with the government advice to all, it is advisable to wash your hands or use hand gels frequently to reduce the risk of catching coronavirus.
-It is advisable to wear face masks in enclosed public spaces.
+In line with the government advice to all, it is advisable to wash your hands or use hand gels frequently and wear a face mask in enclosed public spaces to reduce the risk of catching coronavirus.

 Please get in touch via our online webform or contact your local boat licence support team.
 We will work with partners to support boaters self-isolating as best we can without adding to the risk of transmission.